 Other Types of Delaware Financial Institutions.
-Delaware's Banking Code permits financial businesses to obtain licenses to conduct specific financial activities in Delaware (and to establish locations outside of Delaware) other than through the bank or trust company chartering process, including, with respect to general consumer lending activities (which may be conducted by Delaware licensed lenders without general usury limitations under Delaware law), acting as a mortgage loan broker; the sale and cashing of checks, drafts, and money orders; the transmission of money; financing the sale of motor vehicles; and the transportation of money and other valuables.
+Delaware's Banking Code permits financial businesses to obtain licenses to conduct specific financial activities in Delaware (and to establish locations outside of Delaware) other than through the bank or trust company chartering process, including, with respect to general consumer lending activities (which may be conducted by Delaware licensed lenders without general usury limitations under Delaware law, except in certain circumstances with respect to title loans and short-term, small-dollar consumer loans), acting as a mortgage loan broker; the sale and cashing of checks, drafts, and money orders; the transmission of money; financing the sale of motor vehicles; and the transportation of money and other valuables.